-- Both offenders were male. - At the time of the applications, one offender was 45-55 years of age and one was over 65 years of age. - The offenders' ethnic origins were one Caucasian and one First Nations. - The number of previous convictions ranged from 3 to 41. - The number of previous custodial sentences ranged from 3 to 28. - The number of scheduled offences ranged from 3 to 12. - The assessment level of risk ranged from low/ moderate to high violence/sexual offending. - The number of previous victims ranged from 3 to 14. - The victims of one of the offenders were female. - The victims of one of the offenders were both male and female. - The victims of both of the offenders were early to late teen years. - One offender was 17 when first convicted of a criminal offence. - One offender was 64 when first convicted of a criminal offence. - One of the offenders was held to warrant expiry by Corrections Services Canada (CSC) officials.

-- One offender was released on parole prior to warrant expiry by CSC officials. - Both of the offenders were awaiting release into the community at the time of the application.
+- ⇒ Two offenders were male. - ⇒ At the time of the applications, one offender was 35-45 years of age and one was 45-55 years of age. - ⇒ The offenders' ethnic origins were one Caucasian and one Aboriginal. - ⇒ The number of previous convictions ranged from five to 50. - ⇒ The assessment level of risk in all cases was high. - ⇒ The number of previous victims ranged from a minimum of five to numerous. - ⇒ The victims of one of the offenders were female. - ⇒ The victims of two of the offenders were both male and female. - ⇒ The victims of one of the offenders was both children and adults. - ⇒ The victim of one of the offenders was a child. - ⇒ One offender was 13 when first convicted of a criminal offence. - ⇒ One offender was 20 when first convicted of a criminal offence. - ⇒ Two of the offenders were held to warrant expiry by CSC officials. - ⇒ Two of the offenders were awaiting release into the community at the time of the application.